Optimal Algorithms for Submodular Maximization with Distributed Constraints: Introduction

 We consider a class of discrete optimization problems that aim to maximize a submodular objective function subject to a distributed partition matroid constraint.
 More precisely, we consider a networked scenario in which multiple agents choose actions from local strategy sets with the goal of maximizing a submodular objective function defined over the set of all possible actions.
 Given this distributed setting, we develop Constraint-Distributed Continuous Greedy (\texttt{CDCG}), a message passing algorithm that converges to the tight $(1-1/e)$ approximation factor of the optimum global solution using only local computation and communication.
 It is known that a sequential greedy algorithm can only achieve a $1/2$ multiplicative approximation of the optimal solution for this class of problems in the distributed setting.
 Our framework relies on lifting the discrete problem to a continuous domain and developing a consensus algorithm that achieves the tight $(1-1/e)$ approximation guarantee of the global discrete solution once a proper rounding scheme is applied.
 We also offer empirical results from a multi-agent area coverage problem to show that the proposed method significantly outperforms the state-of-the-art sequential greedy method.

-\section{INTRODUCTION}
+\section{Introduction}

 Recently, the need has arisen to design algorithms that distribute decision making among a collection of agents or computing devices.
 This need has been motivated by problems from statistics, machine learning and robotics.
-These problems include: \begin{itemize} \item \textit{(Density estimation)} What is the best way to estimate a non-parametric density function from a distributed dataset? \cite{density} \item \textit{(Non-parametric models)} How should we summarize very large datasets in a distributed manner to facilitate Gaussian process regression? \cite{GPs} \item \textit{(Information acquisition)} How should a team of mobile robots move in order to acquire information about an environmental process or reduce uncertainty in a mapping task? \cite{Schlotfeldt} \end{itemize} Research toward solving the problems posed in these applications has resulted in a large body of work on topics such as sensing and coverage \cite{control-I, Sensing}, natural language processing \cite{nlp-1}, and learning and statistics \cite{active, inference}.
-Inherent to all of these applications is an underlying optimization problem that can be expressed as
+More specifically, these problems include: \begin{itemize}[noitemsep] \item \textit{(Density estimation)} What is the best way to estimate a non-parametric density function from a distributed dataset? \citep{hu2007distributed} \item \textit{(Non-parametric models)} How should we summarize very large datasets in a distributed manner to facilitate Gaussian process regression? \citep{mirzasoleiman2016distributed} \item \textit{(Information acquisition)} How should a team of mobile robots acquire information about an environmental process or reduce uncertainty in a mapping task? \citep{schlotfeldt2018anytime} \end{itemize} Research toward solving the problems posed in these applications has resulted in a large body of work on topics such as sensing and coverage \citep{zhong2011distributed, singh2009efficient}, natural language processing \citep{wei2013using}, and learning and statistics \citep{golovin2011adaptive, djolonga2016variational}.
+Indeed, inherent to each of these applications is an underlying optimization problem that can be expressed as

-where $f$ is a submodular function (i.e. it has a diminishing-returns property), $\Y$ is a finite ground set of all decision variables, and $\I$ is a family of allowable subsets of $\Y$.
-In words, the goal of (\ref{eq:basic-formulation}) is to pick a set $\setS$ from the family of allowable subsets $\I$ that maximizes the submodular set function $f$.
-A wide class of relevant objective functions such as mutual information and weighted coverage are submodular; this has motivated a growing body of work surrounding submodular optimization problems \cite{Hamed,NeuralNets,George2019}.
+where $f$ is a submodular set function (i.e.\ it has a diminishing-returns property), $\Y$ is a finite set of all decision variables, and $\I$ is a family of allowable subsets of $\Y$.
+In words, the goal of (\ref{eq:basic-formulation}) is to pick a set $\setS$ from the family of allowable subsets $\mathcal{I}$ that maximizes the submodular set function $f$.
+A wide class of relevant objective functions such as mutual information and weighted coverage are submodular; this has motivated a growing body of work surrounding submodular optimization problems \citep{mokhtari2018decentralized,mirzasoleiman2013distributed,zhou2020distributed,du2020jacobi,adibi2020submodular,chen2020black,xie2019decentralized}.